 Tiny Homes In The 1800s

-Perhaps, the most interesting homes of the 1800s were the tiny mobile homes of the European Gypsy communities which were mounted on wagons and transported on horseback to where they were needed.
+Perhaps, the most interesting homes of the 1800s were the tiny mobile homes of the European Gypsy communities (we like to think of them as the precursor to these tiny house communities) which were mounted on wagons and transported on horseback to where they were needed.

 In the United States, the “shotgun house” was catching on as they were quite affordable, but tiny, with a width of less than 10 feet (sometimes as little as 6 feet!) and a length of up to 30-40 feet.